 The nine blocks of a business model canvas include the following:

-- Key partners: Lenders, inspectors, other agents, teams, principal broker, attorneys, and your sphere of influence that will be your points of contact for information and networking.
+- Key partners: Lenders, inspectors, other agents, teams, principal brokers, attorneys, and your sphere of influence will be your contact points for information and networking.

 - Key resources: The physical, financial, and human resources you require to grow your business.
 Essential resources include your customer relationship management (CRM) databases, the knowledge you intend to keep private, and your brand.

 - Value proposition: The products and services you provide to solve prospects’ and clients’ problems and encourage them to choose you over the competition.

 - Client relationships: The relationships you have with past and current clients.

 - Channels: The channels you use to reach prospective clients include online marketing and advertising, direct mail, and email.

 - Client segments: The markets and niches you will serve.
 For example, choose a specific community and/or type of real estate client (buyers, renters, sellers) you’ll focus on.